-The exercises basic digital photography are an excellent way to grow a little more like photographers, will help you manage your camera in manual quickly and with closed eyes and understand all the basics photographic like ISO , aperture, depth of field , shutter speed , etc.
+The exercises basic digital photography is an excellent way to grow a little more like photographers.
+It will help you manage your camera in manual quickly and with closed eyes and understand all the basics photographic like ISO, aperture, depth of field, shutter speed, etc.

 Essential photography exercises

-Imagine that you like fashion photography and you want to photograph your model jumping in the air, it is necessary that you control the shutter speed perfectly so that the photo does not come out “shaky”.
+Imagine that you like fashion photography and want to photograph your model jumping in the air; you must control the shutter speed entirely so that the photo does not come out “shaky.”
 But if you don’t have the help of a model right now, exercises like photographing falling drops or moving cars where you’ll use fast shutter speeds can be an excellent idea to practice and master the technique before your first sessions.

-A high percentage of photography learning as in many other things is based on practice (and reading the manual 🙂 as I recommended in ” photography tips for beginners “).
-So I have compiled some exercises that helped me to progress as a photographer and that I always recommend to all those who want to get started in digital photography or are stuck.
+As in many other things, a high percentage of photography learning is based on practice (and reading the manual 🙂 as I recommended in ” photography tips for beginners “).
+So I have compiled some exercises that helped me progress as a photographer and always recommend them to all those who want to get started in digital photography or are stuck.

 Start a 365 project

-I can’t be happier with the result of the project, it helped me to keep a routine, to make an effort every day to take a different photo, investigate new techniques, try fixed and zoom lenses and some of the most important things, create a blog , something that completely changed my life and my career path for the next few years.
+I can’t be happier with the project’s result; it helped me keep a routine, make an effort every day to take a different photo, investigate new techniques, and try to fix it.
+Zoom lenses and some essential things create a blog that completely changed my life and career path for the next few years.

-The end of a 365 project from my point of view is not just to take a daily photo of anything you have within a 10 meter radius and in the first way that comes to mind.
-You can take excellent and different photos of everyday things for those days when it is impossible to go out with the camera.
+From my perspective, the end of a 365 project is not just to take a daily photo of anything you have within a 10-meter radius and in the first way that comes to mind.
+You can take excellent and different pictures of everyday things for those days when it is impossible to go out with the camera.
 Have you tried photographing drops of paint dissolved in water?
 The veins of the leaves of a houseplant or represent a concept?

-If a daily photo is too much for your rhythm of life, I advise you to choose 52-week projects in which you will have 7 days a week to get a photo to publish for a year, the end is none other than to force yourself to practice .
+If a daily photo is too much for your rhythm of life, I advise you to choose 52-week projects in which you will have seven days a week to get a picture to publish for a year; the end is none other than to force yourself to practice.

 Play to find out the EXIF data

-The EXIF data is like the ID of the photo, we “tell” all the settings you have used to take the photo, from the shutter speed and camera model, to the date it was taken.
+The EXIF data is like the photo ID; we “tell” all the settings you have used to take the picture, from the shutter speed and camera model to the date it was taken.

-Something that I like to do and it helped me loosen up with the camera parameters is to try to figure out what settings have been used in each photo, you can even play with a friend to see who is closest to the real settings.
+I like to do something that helped me loosen up with the camera parameters and figure out what settings have been used in each photo.
+You can even play with a friend to see who is closest to the real settings.

-In Flickr or 500px you can see the EXIF data in the caption of the photo.
-You can also use a very useful extension for browsers for the images you see online in which this data does not appear:
+In Flickr or 500px, you can see the EXIF data in the caption of the photo.
+You can also use a handy extension for browsers for the images you see online in which this data does not appear:

 Change the measurement mode

-Although 97% of the time I use spot metering and the remaining 3% “center-weighted”, I recommend knowing how the type of metering you select affects the image so that you know how to correctly choose which one best suits your needs.
+Although 97% of the time I use spot metering and the remaining 3% “center-weighted,” I recommend knowing how the type of metering you select affects the image to understand how to choose which one best suits your needs correctly.

 Best Situations to Practice Measurement Modes:

-- Landscapes in which there is a great contrast of light between the sky and the earth.
-You must try that the sky does not leave you overexposed nor the very dark landscape.
+Landscapes in which there is a great contrast of light between the sky and the earth.
+It would be best to try that the sky does not leave you overexposed or the very dark landscape.
 Use the histogram to find an intermediate point with the correct exposure or that allows you to recover those areas in digital development.
-I advise you to read the article on how to interpret a histogram .
+I advise you to read the article on how to interpret a histogram.

-It is very useful to activate the AE lock together with the spot metering, since once you have made the metering you can recompose the scene without losing it.
+It is advantageous to activate the AE lock together with the spot metering since once you have made the metering, you can recompose the scene without losing it.
 On the other hand, if you have the exposure set on the shutter button next to the focus, the metering will change each time you press the button.

 If you are one of those who shoot everything you see or take 30 photos of the same scene to ensure a good one, this exercise will come in handy.

-Thanks to digital photography , today we can take hundreds of photos with a simple SD card .
-Not having had contact with analog photography and its films, means that the moment of the shot is not valued as it was done in the past when there were only 24 opportunities, for example.
+Thanks to digital photography, today, we can take hundreds of photos with a simple SD card.
+Not having had contact with analog photography and its films means that the shot moment is not valued as it was done in the past when there were only 24 opportunities, for example.

-I don’t want you to lose photos because of me, practice this point in situations where you have enough time, such as a landscape photograph or macro photos of a flower.
+I don’t want you to lose photos because of me; practice this point in situations where you have enough time, such as a landscape photograph or macro images of a flower.
 Don’t go just one shot if you come across a Pterodactylus because we’d pull each other together.

 Zoom prohibited (Fixed focal length)

-Before buying a fixed lens, I recommend you try a few days to shoot with the equivalent focal length on your zoom lens and see if it really convinces you.
-Also, you should bear in mind that in APS-C SLR cameras you have to apply the crop factor , so a 50mm would become approximately 80mm and it may have a lot of range for your taste.
+Before buying a fixed lens, I recommend you try a few days to shoot with the equivalent focal length on your zoom lens and see if it convinces you.
+You should also bear in mind that you have to apply the crop factor in APS-C SLR cameras, so a 50mm would become approximately 80mm, and it may have a lot of range for your taste.

 Change the shutter speed for the same scene